emad-elsaid/emad-elsaid.github.io/Integerating Jekyll and Octopress in Emacs.md

 #ruby #elisp

-/info Since I wrote this note my workflow changed drastically not I'm using Xlog a program I wrote myself
+/info Since I wrote this note my workflow changed drastically now I'm using Xlog a program I wrote myself

 I started using emacs couple weeks ago and i have to say that i'm amazed by how this editor is working, Emacs VS VIM war isn't coming from nowhere after all.